-Since the neutron population changes by the factor k{run} over one run, it must be renormalized at the start of the next run to keep the population within the range set in Equation 1.
+Since the neutron population changes by the factor $k{run}$ over one run, it must be renormalized at the start of the next run to keep the population within the range set in Equation 1.
 This is done by either deleting or duplicating survivors until the survivor population equals the initial population.
 For either case, a list of targets is created; that is, a list of survivors that will be duplicated or deleted.
 To preserve the randomness of the spatial and energy distributions of the survivors, the targets must be spread evenly over the entire list of survivors and each target should point to a unique survivor.
 The targets are chosen using the following algorithm: for M survivors, the ith survivor is picked if where r is a uniform random number between zero and one, and m is the number of targets that still need to be picked (the analysis of this algorithm is not shown in this paper) [4].
 Then the targeted survivors are either deleted or duplicated.

-$$r < \frac{m}{M-i} , \quad i \in [0, M-1] \tag{7}$$
+$$r < \frac{m}{M-i} , \quad i \in [0, M-1] \tag{4}$$

 Finally, the delayed neutrons also need to be saved.
 The delayed neutrons result from the decay of fission products and are born some time after the initial fission event.
 If a delayed neutron is born outside of the current run, then the time of its birth, as well as its position and momentum at birth, are recorded in the permanent delayed neutron list, which persists for the entirety of the simulation.
-At the start of a run, any delayed neutron list; although, they will start at their time of birth, which is unlikely to be the start of the run.
+At the start of a run, any delayed neutron list.
 Thus, the delayed neutrons occur at the time of their birth in the simulation.
 However, if the total simulation time is short, then the delayed neutrons will not have a chance to appear.
-To avoid this limitation, the survivor and delayed neutron lists) that was long enough to reach equilibrium in terms of delayed neutrons.
+To avoid this limitation, the simulation can be initialized from the source distribution of a previous simulation (both the survivor and delayed neutron lists) that was long enough to reach equilibrium in terms of delayed neutrons.